 (b) the address of the land or building;

-(c) an approval under the Town Planning and Development Act 1928 2 indicating the number of parking bays approved and the uses for which they have been approved.
+(c) an approval under the Planning and Development Act 2005 indicating the number of parking bays approved and the uses for which they have been approved.

-(2) However, if the approval referred to in subregulation (1)(c) was issued before the commencement of these regulations, then, instead of the approval, the application may be accompanied by a statutory declaration in accordance with section 106 3 of the Evidence Act 1906 that declares that the approval was issued and that indicates the number of parking bays approved and the uses for which they have been approved.
+(2) However, if the approval referred to in subregulation (1)(c) was issued before the commencement of these regulations, then, instead of the approval, the application may be accompanied by a statutory declaration that declares that the approval was issued and that indicates the number of parking bays approved and the uses for which they have been approved.

+[Regulation 6 amended in Gazette 11 Sep 2012 p.
+4348.]

 7. Parking bay licence fees (Sch.
 2)

 (1) The annual fee payable for the issue or renewal of a parking bay licence for the parking facilities described in the second column of an item in Schedule 2 is the fee set out in the third column of the item.